ssfsx17/sky-islands/core.md

 - Type: Throw Object
 - Range: 30 feet
 - Target: Single
+- Mapless: Any One Ally
 - Restores 20 Energy to the target.

 **Prepare Elemental Explosive Trap**:

 - Alchemical Preparation
+- Mapless: Targets the front Enemy Row, activates when an enemy in that row uses at least 2 Maneuver
 - An elemental explosive trap can be placed on the ground, in the same 5-foot square as the placer.
 The trap remains active for up to an hour after placement.
 The trap triggers when anyone is touching its 5-foot square, or any side-adjacent 5-foot-square, during the status phase.
 It does an amount of elemental damage to everyone in the trigger area equal to the preparer's Magic Damage + Alchemy Techs rating.

 **Expert Placement of Elemental Explosive Trap**: